emreg00/proximity/README.md

 # Proximity

-Jupyter (IPython) Notebook and required files for the proximity-based analysis in the "Network-based *in silico* drug efficacy screening" manuscript.
+Jupyter (IPython) [Notebook](proximity.ipynb) and required files for the proximity-based analysis in the "Network-based *in silico* drug efficacy screening" manuscript.
+Known drug-disease associations, proximity and relative efficacy values are given in "proximity.dat" and "palliative.csv" files.

 ## Required packages